AI Implementation

 • Tools: Read, Write, Edit, Glob, Grep, WebSearch, WebFetch

-• Voice: Clear, direct, neutral, human-readable plain English (multilingual-friendly)
+• Voice: Clear, direct, neutral, plain English (multilingual-friendly)

 • Content guidelines: